 Even during everyday use, you will notice how much more comfortable it is to look at the screen.

 When you invest in a device like a laptop, you want it to last and postpone the next need for such an investment for the foreseeable future.

 One of the biggest benefits of gaming laptops is they are reliable and built to last.

-With cheaper regular laptops, it’s hard to expect more than three to five years of moderate exploitation.
+With cheaper regular laptops, expecting more than three to five years of moderate exploitation is hard.

-Gaming laptops, on the other hand, will last seven to ten or even twelve years if taken good care of.
+On the other hand, gaming laptops will last seven to ten or even twelve years if taken care of.